We've independently reviewed this article to make sure it's as accurate as we can make it.

 Cooling Down Your Dryer

 When a dryer is too hot, you must check out the parts that deal with the dryer’s temperature regulation.
 Otherwise, your dryer could cause an even bigger problem, like a fire.

 The cycling thermostat, high limit thermostat, thermistor, exhaust vent, and airflow are all problem areas to check.
 By cleaning and possibly replacing the components, you should have regular temperatures in your dryer in no time.

 Thanks for reading.
 If you found this article helpful, please check out our other incredible resources below and consider subscribing to our newsletter.

 Dryers typically range from 100-225 degrees Fahrenheit, generally enough to turn water into vapor to dry your clothes.

 If you feel your dryer is getting hotter, you can use temperature gauges to see what the exact temperature of your dryer is.

 Is It Dangerous for a Dryer To Be Too Hot?

 Yes, a dryer being too hot (above 225 degrees Fahrenheit) is a dangerous sign.

-If you measure this consistently, you should stop using the dryer.
-Follow the tips in the article to try and DIY the issue.
-If these don’t work, please get in touch with an appliance repair technician.
+If you measure high temperatures consistently, you should stop using the dryer.
+Follow the tips in this article to try and DIY the issue.
+If our tips don’t work, please contact an appliance repair professional.